Young woman using laptop in office

 Deposits at Automated Teller Machines

-If you make a deposit at an automated teller machine (ATM) that is owned and operated by us before 1:00p.m. on a Business day that we are open, we will consider the deposit made that day.
-However if you make a deposit at an ATM that is owned and operated by us after 1:00p.m. or on a day that we are not open, we will consider the deposit made on the next banking day we are open.
+Funds from deposits (cash or checks) made at an automated teller machine (ATM) that is owned and operated by us will be available by the first business day after the day of your deposit.
+If you make a deposit at an ATM that is owned and operated by us before 1:00 on a business day that we are open, we will consider the deposit made that day.
+However, if you make a deposit at an ATM that is owned and operated by us after 1:00 or on a day that we are not open, we will consider the deposit made on the next business day we are open.

 Funds from any deposits (cash or checks) made at ATMs that we do not own or operate will not be available until the second business day after the day of your deposit.
 This rule does not apply at ATMs that we own or operate.